ezod/fuzzpy/README.markdown

 same minor version.

-If you would like to help with development, please contact primary developer Aaron Mavrinac to get access to the GitHub repositories and Google Code project page.
+If you would like to help with development, please contact primary developer Aaron Mavrinac to get access to the GitHub repositories.

-## VISUALIZATIONS
+## Visualizations

 Starting with v0.4.0, FuzzPy now ships with a plugin-based visualization system that can produce representations of most of the data-structures supported by